caleorourke/skim/index.md

 # Where to Go Next

-<span class="lead">A helpful serving of groovy websites that you might find helpful.</span>
+__A helpful serving of groovy websites that you might find helpful.__

 * <a href="http://pages.github.com" target="_blank">GitHub Pages</a>
 * <a href="http://jekyllrb.com" target="_blank">Jekyll</a>